-The legislative debate on revision of the Capital Requirements Regulation is not yet over, but all signs are that the Council of Ministers and the European Parliament will rubberstamp the European Commission's transposition of the Basel III concept of 'prudently conservative valuation criteria' into the CRR.
-We are to understand that the international and European banking supervision authorities consider this to be a necessary further safeguard against valuation-induced systemic bank risk.
+$oldsymbol{T}$ he legislative debate on revision of the Capital Requirements Regulation The second CRR requirement for appraisal according to 'prudently conservis not yet over, but all signs are that the Council of Ministers and the ative valuation criteria' is that "the value is adjusted to take into account the potential for the current market price to be significantly above the value European Parliament will rubberstamp the European Commission's transposition of the Basel III concept of 'prudently conservative valuation criteria' into that would be sustainable over the life of the loan".
+Here the EVSB highlights the CRR.
+We are to understand that the international and European banking issues of: supervision authorities consider this to be a necessary further safeguard Distinguishing between 'market value' and 'market price' against valuation-induced systemic bank risk.

 The CRR lays down that in valuation according to 'prudently conservative valuation criteria', "the value excludes expectations on price increases".
 The EVSB addresses the issues arising from this in the contexts of: